Constitution for Issachar Christian Academy

 ARTICLE II – PURPOSE

 To attract parents who are willing and desirous of giving their children an education that is directed by God’s Word, the Bible.
 To create an educational environment that has an emphasis on spiritual development based on a Biblical worldview.
 To help children to understand the concepts and principles of the Bible and apply them to everyday life.
-Our desire is to be an institute that offers academic excellence using current and high standard curriculum to create love for life long learning.
-We endevour to provide teaching and modeling that instills emotional strength, developing a biblical understanding of the basis of self worth.
+Our desire is to be an institute that offers academic excellence using current and high standard curriculum to create love for lifelong learning.
+We endeavour to provide teaching and modeling that instils emotional strength, developing a biblical understanding of the basis of self-worth.
 To equip students to face challenges while maturing into courageous whole believers.
 To create a community that models biblical character.
-To develop in each student skills to listen to and actively participate with God in their personal calling.
+To develop in each student skills to listen to and actively participate with God by His Spirit in their personal calling as He makes it clear to them.

 ARTICLE III – BASIS